emily-gordy/emily-gordy.github.io/research.md

 permalink: /research/
 ---

+# Research

 ### Pacific Ocean Variability and Predictability
-Large scale variability in the Pacific Ocean on decadal timescales is dominated by the canonical Pacific Decadal Oscillation (PDO), or the Interdecadal Pacific Oscillation (IPO) if your tastes prefer including the southern centre of action.
+Large scale variability in the Pacific Ocean on decadal timescales is dominated by the canonical Pacific Decadal Oscillation (PDO), or the Interdecadal Pacific Oscillation (IPO) if your tastes prefer.
 However, neither definition of variability in the Pacific Ocean is a "true" mode of variability but rather a combination of oceanic and atmospheric mechanisms operating across time and spatial scales.
 I am intereseted in methods for extracting predictable aspects of Pacific variability, including [transitions in PDO phase](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021GL095392), and [coherent, domain-spanning predictable Pacific variability](https://essopenarchive.org/doi/full/10.22541/essoar.172748543.36409823).

 ### Methods for Identifying Predictability
 Researching Earth system predictability allows us to identify times and places within our Earth system where we can be more sure about future variability and change, and hence be better prepared for potential climate change.
 I am interested in combining [climate model and observational data,